Bondurant

 Partner

-For their capstone project in Civil and Environmental Engineering, a team of students devised a way to connect two sections of the popular Chichaqua Valley Trail.
-Their design will create a more direct path for bikers and pedestrians.
-The design also includes a new bridge to replace an existing railroad bridge that has deteriorated and is no longer safe.
-Additionally, the team designed a food truck plaza, arboretum, and parking.
+For their capstone project in Civil and Environmental Engineering, a team of students devised a way to connect two sections of the popular Chichaqua Valley Trail, and developed engineering designs and cost estimates to help the City of Bondurant implement the project.

 Published